Heart Disease (Coronary Artery Disease) (cont.)

-Unfortunately, not all pain from coronary artery disease presents in this manner.
+Not all pain from heart disease have the same signs and symptoms.
 The more we learn about heart disease, the more we realize that symptoms can be markedly different in different groups of people.
 Women, people who have diabetes, and the elderly may have different pain perceptions and may complain of overwhelming fatigue and weakness or a change in their ability to perform routine daily activities like walking, climbing steps, or doing household chores.
 Some patients may have no discomfort at all.

-Most often, the symptoms of heart disease become worse over time, as the narrowing of the affected coronary artery progresses over time and blood flow to that part of the heart decreases.
-It may take less activity to provoke symptoms and it may take longer for those symptoms to resolve with rest.
+Most often, the symptoms of cardiovascular disease become worse over time, as the narrowing of the affected coronary artery progresses over time and blood flow to that part of the heart decreases.
+It may take less activity to cause symptoms to occur and it may take longer for those symptoms to get better with rest.
 This change in exercise tolerance is helpful in making the diagnosis.

-Too often, however, the first presentation of heart disease may be a myocardial infarction, where a plaque ruptures causing one of the coronary arteries to occlude and prevent blood flow to the heart.
+Often the first signs and symptoms of heart disease may be a heart attack.
 This can lead to crushing chest pressure, shortness of breath, sweating, and perhaps sudden cardiac death.